-Tardy Consequences:
+Unexcused tardy Consequences:

-1-3 Times per week=parent called and 1⁄2 hour of detention time

-4-6 Times per week = parent called and 1 hour of detention time
+- 3 Times per week = parent called and $\frac{1}{2}$ hour of detention time - 4 or more Times per week = parent called and 1 hour of detention time

 Detention time will be served within 48 hours or time will double.
 Detention time will be served before next sports practice if applies to student.